The simplest minimal subtraction for massive scalar field theory: The parametric dissociative transform

 The appplication of the partial-$p$ operation in this integral yields

-Although we can obtain the result above by straightforward manipulations we can atribute a deeper meaning to the appearance of two different integrals $C_{1M}(p,\mu)$, $C_{2M}(p,\mu)$ after the partial-$p$ operation using homotopy topological arguments \cite{AP}.
-Let us come back for a moment and look at $A_{M}(p,\mu)$ of the two-loop contribution.
-The factor of 3 in front of $A_{M}(p,\mu)$ can be understood by the topological property of this particular diagram: all loops can be contracted to a point equally in the three propagators hit by the partial-$p$ operation resulting in the same contracted diagram corresponding to a tadpole.
-The arguments of homotopy theory can also be used to understand the different coefficients in the integrals $C_{1M}(p,\mu)$ and $C_{2M}(p,\mu)$.
-Indeed, the partial-$p$ operation hits four propagators of the two one-loop four-point vertex part $\Gamma^{(4)}$ subdiagrams that produces $C_{2M}(p,\mu)$.
-When the loop containing any propagator of this type is contracted to a point we obtain 4 topologically identical diagrams which are nothing but the two-loop contribution just discussed.
+Although we can obtain the result above by straightforward manipulations, we can atribute a deeper meaning to the appearance of two different integrals $C_{1M}(p,\mu)$, $C_{2M}(p,\mu)$ after the partial-$p$ operation using homotopy topological arguments \cite{AP}.
+The reader can find other perturbative approaches for numerical computations and involving topological arguments in \cite{AV}.
+Let us return for a moment and look at $A_{M}(p,\mu)$ of the two-loop contribution.
+We can understand the factor of 3 in front of $A_{M}(p,\mu)$ by the topological property of this particular diagram.
+All loops can be contracted to a point equally in the three propagators hit by the partial-$p$ operation resulting in the same contracted diagram corresponding to a tadpole.
+We can also employ arguments of homotopy theory to understand the different coefficients in the integrals $C_{1M}(p,\mu)$ and $C_{2M}(p,\mu)$.
+Indeed, the partial-$p$ operation hits four propagators of the two one-loop four-point vertex part $\Gamma^{(4)}$ subdiagrams that produce $C_{2M}(p,\mu)$.
+When the loop containing any propagator of this type is contracted to a point, we obtain 4 topologically identical diagrams which are nothing but the two-loop contribution just discussed.
 On the other hand, the partial-$p$ operation on the top propagator of the original diagram will produce $C_{1M}(p,\mu)$.
-The contraction of this loop diagram produces a nontrivial diagram that cannot be identified with the two-loop contribution as it were in the case for the integral $C_{2M}(p,\mu)$.
+The contraction of this loop diagram produces a nontrivial diagram that cannot be identified with the two-loop contribution as it were for the integral $C_{2M}(p,\mu)$.
 This general argument proves why these two integrals are different as well as their $\epsilon$-expansions.
 Now the $PDT$ implementation on $C_{1M}(p,\mu)$ integral corresponds to the choice of endpoint singularities of the intermediate parametric integrals to solve the remaining momentum integral (after the solution of the subdiagrams).
-These fixed values of parameters do not correspond to endpoint singularities of the integral $C_{2M}(p,\mu)$ owing to its different homotopy properties in comparison with $C_{1M}(p,\mu)$.
-Nevertheless, the same set of parameters in both cases make them independent of the external momentum when the last momentum integral is performed at these fixed sets of Feynman parameters.
+These fixed values of parameters do not correspond to endpoint singularities of the integral $C_{2M}(p,\mu)$ owing to its different homotopy properties compared with $C_{1M}(p,\mu)$.
+Nevertheless, the same set of parameters in both cases makes them independent of the external momentum when the last momentum integral is performed at these fixed sets of Feynman parameters.
 As explained in Appendix A, the manipulations appropriate to Minkowski signature leads to the following result: